assimalign/component-model/README.md

 **Summary:**

-The following library offers an extensive set of fluent APIs for model validation which extend the [System.ComponentModel](https://github.com/dotnet/runtime/tree/main/src/libraries/System.ComponentModel) within [dotnet/runtime](https://github.com/dotnet/runtime).
+The following library offers an extensive set of fluent APIs for object validation which extend the [System.ComponentModel](https://github.com/dotnet/runtime/tree/main/src/libraries/System.ComponentModel) within [dotnet/runtime](https://github.com/dotnet/runtime).
 The implementation is very similar to [FluentValidation](https://github.com/FluentValidation) however the intent of remaking this library was to focus on three areas of improvement:
-- **Remove Constructor Configuration**
+- **Remove Constructor Configuration into Configurable Method**
 - **Simplify the Abstraction for easier extensibility**
-- Allow for Configurable based validation rules
+- **Allow for Configurable based Validation via Configuration Provider**

 <br/>